-- The SEC.
+- SEC

-- An exchange or association.
+- An exchange or association

-- A state regulator.
+- State regulator

-- A clearing firm.
+- Clearing firm

-- A commodity regulatory body.
+- Commodity regulatory body

 All disclosures must include the type of action brought as well as the name of the party bringing the actions and the name of the representative involved.
+The firm will make the disclosure on Form U4.
+FINRA will submit disciplinary actions that are taken by FINRA on Form U6 and they will be recorded on the employee's record.
+All disciplinary actions, along with a record of the agent's registrations and employment history, are available through FIN RA's BrokerCheck program.
 FINRA members are required to regulate the activities of its associated people and must disclose to the association any action that the member takes against a registered representative.